keguangzhang/BENG183_Final/final.md

 **Data Analysis**
 The bioinformatics data analysis of ribosome profiling has many overlaps with that of RNA-seq, and many pipelines and packages have been established for different analysis purposes.
-The graph below shows an overview of a STAR Protocol of ribosome profiling data analysis pipeline specialized in ribosome pausing analysis (link to this paper [link](https://star-protocols.cell.com/protocols/1899)):
+The graph below shows an overview of a STAR Protocol of ribosome profiling data analysis pipeline specialized in ribosome pausing analysis ([link to this paper](https://star-protocols.cell.com/protocols/1899)):
 1) Preparation: raw read fastq files and reference genome of the species need to be downloaded (previously published datasets can be downloaded from SRA).
 2) Preprocessing: similar to RNA-seq, before the alignment we also need to trim off the adapter sequence from the reads and do quality control.
 One extra step is that we need to discard reads that are too short because they might be ncRNA contamination.
 These can be done in one step using fastx_toolkit using fastx_clipper command with various options:
    ```